 What Is CBDA?

-All cannabinoids in cannabis and hemp come from cannabigerolic acid (CBGa), the mother of all cannabinoids.
+All cannabinoids in cannabis (hemp and marijuana) come from cannabigerolic acid (CBGa), the mother of all cannabinoids.

 Plant enzymes then convert the CBGa into a combination of the three major cannabinoid precursor compounds: tetrahydrocannabinolic acid (THCA), cannabichromenic acid (CBCA), and cannabidiolic acid (CBDA).
 The combination will depend on the unique cannabis strain they are derived from.